dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 ## How does it work?

 Let's take a quick look at how the Rune SDK exposes AI to developers.
-It's really incredibly simple to work with and thats what made it possible to churn out these games.
+It's really incredibly simple to work with and that's what made it possible to churn out these games.
 You can check out the [full documentation](https://developers.rune.ai/docs/advanced/ai) for more details.

 ### Prompting the AI